 Under each tab there is often grouped many other sub-sections (or sub-pages) related to that parent tab heading.
 You can easily view the grouped sub-sections by hovering your cursor over the major tab, which will reveal a fly-out menu offering direct access to each sub-section.

-When you are working within any of the major areas, it is displayed as a dark tab with light text, and the main navigation menu expands to show a list of all the related sub-pages below.
+When you are working within any of the major areas, it is displayed as a highlighted blue tab with light text, and the main navigation menu expands to show a list of all the related sub-pages below.

 Why are my tabs different?